Johannes Vieweg

 Johannes W. Vieweg is an American medical school dean, university professor, and physician-scientist, presently residing in the city of Fort Lauderdale, Florida.

 Early life and education

 Vieweg received his medical degree from the Technical University of Munich in 1983.
-After relocating to the United States, in 1991, he spent three years as a post-doctoral research fellow at Memorial Sloan-Kettering Cancer Center, New York, NY and Duke University, Durham, NC under the mentorship of Eli Gilboa, PhD, a prominent expert in retrovirology and cell therapy.
+After moving to the United States in 1991, he spent three years as a post-doctoral research fellow at Memorial Sloan-Kettering Cancer Center and Duke Universityunder the mentorship of Eli Gilboa, a prominent expert in retrovirology and cell therapy.